tronprotocol/tips/tip-10.md

 #### asset_issued_ID
 returns the id of token
 #####
-ID is integer stored as string and start from 100001. the ID less then 100000 is reserved.
+The ID is integer stored as a string and start from 100001. the ID less then 100000 is reserved.
 #### asset_issued_name
 #####